afcastano/aws-gcp-migration/README.md

 Use terraform to deploy a 3-tier WordPress application in AWS and migrate it to GCP using [Migrate for GCE (Velostrata)](https://cloud.google.com/migrate/compute-engine/docs/4.5/).

-Check out this tutorial with the step-by-step guide of each of the parts involved on this demo.
-(Pending link)
+If you are interested in the step by step guide of each of the components of this solution, [check out this article](https://medium.com/@afcastano/deploy-a-3-tier-wordpress-solution-in-aws-using-terraform-f772e0fcaaf3?source=friends_link&sk=d68767810e5bcd0ecaf27388fb7605a7).

 Please look at the [Troubleshooting](docs/TROUBLE_SHOOTING.md) guide if you can't get this working.